Learning Gaussian Graphical Models with Latent Confounders: Theoretical analysis and model comparisons

-The previous analysis assumes that the low-rank confounder has rank 1, is independent of $\Xb$ and the eigenvector of the covariance of the low-rank confounding is one of the eigenvectors of $\Sigmab$.
-More detail about the general settings can be found in Appendix \ref{app12}.
+The analysis in previous sections assumes that the low-rank confounder has rank 1, is independent of $\Xb$ and the eigenvector of the covariance of the $\Lsigma$ is one of the eigenvectors of $\Sigmab$.
+We now comment on more general settings. \begin{itemize} \item \textit{Higher rank:} For ease of interpretation, we assume that the confounder can be expressed as $\sum_{i=1}^r\sigma_i\vb_i$.
+If $\min_{i}\sigma_i^2 > \lambda_{1}(\Sigmab)$, then when running PCA+GGM, the low-rank component can be removed due to its larger norm compared to that of $\Sigmab$.
+According to Theorem \ref{thm1}, PCA+GGM can still perform well if $\vb_i$'s are not the top eigenvectors of $\Sigmab$.